 Therefore every regenerate man or woman of God who is married to an unbeliever can be assured that they are outside of God’s preceptive will for He has prohibited unequally yoked marriages scores or even hundreds of times in His word.
 They are also outside of God’s will of disposition—God is not pleased as bad company always corrupts good morals.
 It is true that they are in God’s sovereign decretive will (as is every single living being), which is to say that God has allowed them to sin in this godless marriage, but as R. C. Sproul said, “God’s sovereign ‘permission’ of human sin is not His moral approval”.

-Most today fail to recognize unequally yoked marriages as godless marriages because the church, in a monumental failure to understand God’s heart and mind on this subject, built a man-made doctrine for marriage that defies reason.
-The church has argued that getting unequally yoked in marriage is indeed clearly outside of both God’s preceptive and dispositional wills, but once an otherwise faithful child of God has married an unbeliever suddenly and inexplicably this breaking of God’s commandment and evoking of His displeasure becomes morally approved by God.
+Most today fail to recognize unequally yoked marriages as godless marriages because the church, in a monumental failure to understand God’s heart and mind on this subject, concocted a man-made doctrine for marriage that defies reason.
+The pernicious nature of this doctrine is concealed by its Roman Catholic name “holy matrimony”.
+The church concedes the biblical teaching that unequally yoked marriages are outside of God’s preceptive and dispositional will.
+Yet inexplicably the church has granted “holy matrimony” the power to sanctify unequally yoked marriages.
+Does the reader understand what “Holy matrimony” has done to God’s prohibition, “Do not be bound together with unbelievers”?
+The man-made doctrine of “holy matrimony” means that divinely forbidden marriages mystically confer God’s moral approval of divinely forbidden marriage.
+This is like the serpent telling Eve “You certainly shall not die”.
+It is entirely illogical, utter nonsense.
 Why the church failed to follow the godly examples of Ezra and Nehemiah who entered into covenants with God to have all the people divorce their godless spouses will forever be a sad chapter for Christ’s church.
 The church desperately needs to discover its error and correct their doctrine on divorce for the unequally yoked.

 It is awful when God’s children fall into sin, but it is infinitely worse for them to continue practicing the sin.
 Disobedience demands repentance.
 God never gives His moral approval to a sinful path simply because men stubbornly refuse to get off that path.
 God’s children must always walk in the ways of the Lord.
 God has made it abundantly clear that marriage between two believers is the way of the Lord.
 Making a covenant with God to divorce your godless spouse is the biblical and reasonable course for those living in an unequally yoked marriage.
 Remaining single or remarriage to a genuine believer are both biblically depicted as getting back in line with the will and ways of God.

-Those who choose to remain unequally yoked are only in God’s will by way of His sovereign decrees, which graciously provides an allowance for their sin.
-However, they are disobeying God’s command against such unions, and all godless unions fall short of the mark (synonym for sin) of pleasing God.
+Believers who choose to remain unequally yoked are only in God’s will by way of His sovereign decrees, which mercifully provides an allowance for their sin.
+However, they are disobeying God’s command (Preceptive will) against such unions, and all godless unions fall short of the mark of pleasing God (Will of disposition).
 It is an absolute truth that those who remain unequally yoked are outside of the will of God.
-They would not be unequally yoked if they were not saved by grace, but they are living in disobedience to the will of God by remaining unequally yoked in marriage.
+This does not mean that these are unregenerate as they would not be unequally yoked if they were not saved by grace, but they are living in disobedience to the will of God by being unequally yoked in marriage.
 Christ said, “If you love me, then you will obey my commandments.”

-Only divorce can place God’s child back under obedience to God’s command and make his/her life more pleasing to God again.
+For the unequally yoked believer divorce brings God’s child into compliance with God’s preceptive will while, at the same time, allowing them to be more pleasing to God (His will of disposition).
 Divorce in such cases would also be part of God’s sovereign decretive will; so then, divorce places the unequally yoked believer fully inside of the will of God—all three distinct wills.
 Finally, God’s prodigal child is back under the Father’s preceptive will and His dispositional will—a joyful place to be, and the place where all of God’s children belong.

 THE SWORD OF CHRSIT: Separated From All That Is In the World–No Exceptions